-Among them are the commer-cial DOS tutorial diskette KnowDos, the shareware spreadsheet As Easy As plus the FastType typing program.
-Maloney and Price have incorporated an ingenious device to keep their readers abreast of the onrush of technology that dooms most PC texts to quick obsolescence.
+Among them are the commercial DOS tutorial diskette Know Dos, the shareware spreadsheet As Easy As plus the FastType typing program.
+Maloney and Price have in-

+Majoney and Price have incorporated an ingenious device to keep their readers abreast of the onrush of technology that dooms most PC texts to quick obsolescence.

-They've culled the best articles.from the last year of Aus-tralian PC magazines and included a selection at the end of every chapter.
+They've culled the best articles from the last year of Australian PC magazines and included a selection at the end of every chapter.